csgergo88/GCP-Cloud-Resume-Challenge-Frontend/README.md

 ![GCP Current Design](Architecture/Current.png)

-To see backend click [here](https://github.com/csgergo88/GCP-Cloud-Resume-Challenge-Backend)
+To check backend click [here](https://github.com/csgergo88/GCP-Cloud-Resume-Challenge-Backend)

 ## Prerequisites
 Before using the deployment script, ensure you have the following prerequisites: